Ludovico Einaudi Fan Guide

 Frequently Asked Questions

 What time does Ludovico Einaudi typically take the stage?
-Doors usually open around 1.5 to 2 hours before the main act.
-For Ludovico Einaudi, expect doors to open around 6:30 PM - 7:00 PM.
-If there is an opening act (which is rare for his solo shows), they might play for 30-45 minutes, starting around 7:30 PM - 8:00 PM.
-Ludovico Einaudi himself typically begins his performance around 8:30 PM - 9:00 PM.
-The concert usually concludes between 10:30 PM and 11:00 PM.
+Doors usually open around 1.5 to 2 hours before the advertised show start time.
+If there is an opening act, they might play for 30-45 minutes, followed by a short intermission.
+Ludovico Einaudi typically begins his set around 8:30 PM to 9:00 PM, with the concert concluding around 10:30 PM to 11:00 PM.
+Always check your ticket for the specific door opening time.

 What's the refund policy?
-Refund policies are determined by the ticket vendor and the event promoter.
-Generally, tickets are non-refundable unless the event is cancelled or significantly rescheduled.
-In case of cancellation, full refunds are typically issued.
-If the event is postponed, tickets are usually valid for the new date.
-Always review the terms and conditions of your ticket purchase.
+Refund policies vary by ticket vendor and event organiser.
+Generally, tickets are non-refundable unless the event is cancelled by the organiser.
+If an event is rescheduled, tickets are usually valid for the new date.
+Always review the terms and conditions at the time of purchase.

 ATMs and payment options?
-There are usually ATMs available within Forest National, but it's always wise to carry some cash for smaller purchases or in case of technical issues.
-Card payments are widely accepted at the bars and merchandise stands within the venue.
+ATMs are usually available in the vicinity of larger venues and in the city centre.
+Inside Forest National, many bars and merchandise stands accept card payments, but it's always wise to carry some cash for smaller purchases or in case of any technical issues.
+Venue pricing for food and drink can be higher than outside.

 Top Tips for Ludovico Einaudi at Forest National